-In the GDP question, mention that India is growing, however, it is not accurate enough to call the growth as ‘steady GDP growth’, because GDP growth has actually fallen the last couple of years.
+In the GDP question, mention that India is growing, however, it is not accurate enough to call the growth ‘steady GDP growth’, because GDP growth has actually fallen in the last couple of years.

 You can even challenge the low inflation assumption.
 As you know, the inflation rate has come down but there is still inflation in the Indian economy.
 This means that prices are still rising.
 It is because of the base-year effect that the inflation rate has decreased.
-Also, inflate rate varies based on the indices we choose for calculation – WPI or CPI.
+Also, the inflated rate varies based on the indices we choose for calculation – WPI or CPI.